-PY 101 Introduction to Psychology
+PY 101 Introduction to Psychology I

-An introduction to the basic principles, findings, and methods of study relating to human behavior.
+A continuation of the introduction to the basic principles, findings, and methods of study relating to human behavior.
 Topics include: history/research methodology, biological basis for behavior, sensation and perception, learning, memory, states of consciousness, and stress/health psychology.
 The course is designed to provide a foundation for more advanced study in psychology and related fields.